ccynth1a/Mako/README.md

 mako index.html page1.html style.css
 ```
 **Note that index.html is required, as the root of the directory is set to serve this file**
 Then simply run the executable, and the server should be created, waiting to serve the file.
-Due to my routers settings I have been unable to test whether the server works over a LAN network, but it has worked with localhost:8080
+To stop the server, simply issue SIGINT (C-c) and automatic cleanup of resources will be handled.

 Port Number is configurable using the -p flag
 ```